ShubhamSingh-9/Deep-Learning/README.md

 ## Introduction:

-In the world of natural language processing, building a word prediction model can be a fascinating endeavor.
-Such models are not only used in various applications like auto-suggest features in search engines but also in chatbots and customer support systems.
-In this blog post, we'll explore the creation of a word prediction model using Python, TensorFlow, and Keras.
+Word prediction models are based on the idea of predicting the next word in a sequence of words given some context.
+For example, given the sentence "She loves to play", a word prediction model might suggest "soccer", "piano", or "games" as possible next words.
+To build such a model, we need to train it on a large corpus of text data and learn the statistical patterns of word usage and co-occurrence.
+In this blog post, we'll use the TensorFlow framework and the Keras library to implement a simple word prediction model using a recurrent neural network (RNN).
+We'll also evaluate the performance of our model on a test set and see how it compares to other models.

 ## Understanding the Code: